M66B/FairEmail/docs/FAQ-kk-rKZ.md

 * *exists*: check if message exists
 * *rule*: execute rule on body text

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
-Ver también [estas Preguntas Frecuentes](#user-content-faq16).
+See also [this FAQ](#user-content-faq16).

 <br />